aarongilly/aarongilly.github.io/_posts/2020-01-28-386-data-journal-pivot.md

 It's rare that things can be made better without an associated cost.
 These costs are ones I'm willing to live with, given the opportunities it affords me for automating inputs and the simplification (from a machine perspective) for grabbing a certain type of data from a certain period.

+I end January having achieved pretty much all of the ultimate mission of the whole Data Journal concept: *I want to build a permanently ongoing ledger of notes, measures, metrics, tasks, events, and other data which I can append throughout the day utilizing a number of automated and manual means.*

 # Top 5: Enhanced Features, Post Re-write

 1. I'm now using a completely custom WebApp interface instead of Google Forms.
 I can make it look like whatever I want, and pull in data to show in my nightly review.
 2. The Data Manifest brought clarity to what I'm tracking & why.
 3. I can track multiple little notes throughout the day, and do it as simply as saying "Okay Google, Journal ______" to any Assistant-capable device.
 4. Thanks to integration with Siri Shortcuts and automations, I can automatically track anything that can trigger automations on my phone.
 And I made a homescreen's worth of shortcuts for tracking various types of data.
-5. Thanks to the integration with IFTTT, I can automatically track ANYTHING that connects to IFTTT... the impact of this cannot be understated.
+5. Thanks to the integration with IFTTT, I can automatically track ANYTHING that connects to IFTTT... the impact of this cannot be overstated.
 I have automatic logging enabled for anytime I leave (or enter) my house, any task I check off in Todoist, any Instagram post I post, and any Column I post.
 Adding new automations (such as my RescueTime daily screen time summaries) can be done in a matter of seconds.

 # Quotes
 > **Ideas are easy.
 Execution is everything.**